davlo199/MDFHPCode/README.md

-# Multidimensional Fractional Hawkes Process Code, Data and Results
+# Multidimensional Fractional Hawkes Process Manuscript, Code, Data and Results
 Code and data used for the results in "A Multidimensional Fractional Hawkes Process for Earthquakes".

 ## Compiling the C++ code